US Drugmaker Reports Promising Early Results From COVID-19 Vaccine Test - UrduPoint

 Moderna, which was founded nine years ago, said the vaccine "was generally safe and well tolerated" and that patients suffered no more than redness or soreness from the shots.

-In a conference call, Moderna CEO Stephane Bancel said the preliminary tests inspired confidence that mRNA-1273 has "a high probability to provide protection" against the virus.
+In a conference call, Moderna chief executive Stephane Bancel said the preliminary tests inspired confidence that mRNA-1273 has "a high probability to provide protection" against the virus.

 "We could not be happier about these interim data," Bancel said of the Phase 1 test, the first of three in the development of a vaccine.